domainmod/userguide/docs/troubleshooting.md

 3. Click the **Update System Settings** button.

-Once debugging is enabled use DomainMOD as you normally would, repeating the steps you took when you first encountered a problem.
-Once you've done this follow the steps below to report your issue.
+Once debugging is enabled use DomainMOD as you normally would, repeating the steps you took when you first encountered the issue.
+Once you've done this continue with the below steps.

 1. If you haven't already, visit the DomainMOD support forum and post about your issue: [https://domainmod.org/forum/](https://domainmod.org/forum/)